FynnWaelsing/Charm/docs/vanillachanges/decoration.md

 ### Crates
 ![Crates](https://raw.githubusercontent.com/svenhjol/Charm-Assets/master/web/charm-features/nope.png)
-Crates offer a smaller storage solution than a chest or barrel with the benefit of being transportable making it an early game alternative to shulkerboxes.
+Crates offer a smaller storage solution than a chest or barrel with the benefit of being transportable, making it an early game alternative to shulkerboxes.

 Crates are also available in all vanilla wood variants.